IdealisticAI/.github/profile/README.md

 # <div align="center">Idealistic AI

-<p align="center">Contact us via Email for any kind of professional software/programming work.
-Phone & Chat communication available once work has been established between buyer and customer.</p>
+<p align="center"><b>Idealistic AI</b> is a company that belongs to <a href="https://www.vagdedes.com/github">Vagdedes</a> for the purpose of executing professional software/programming work.
+Please communicate with them for more info or business inquiries.</p>